Feminism in South Korea: Suppression against pornography

 Feminists in South Korea, influenced by anti-porn feminism, argue that pornography sexually objectifies women, leading to violence against women, including sexual crimes, and that pornography itself is a violation of women's human rights.
 So when the adult festival called "2024 KXF The Fashion" was set to take place in 2024, they actively opposed it.
 However, those who make such claims are being criticised for equating pornography, which only features adults and was filmed with their consent, with sexual crimes and violence against women.

 There is rebuttal studies to the claims of South Korean mainstream feminists.
-The rebuttal studies is that increased availiability of pornography had not led to an increase in sexual violence.
+The rebuttal studies is that increased availability of pornography had not led to an increase in sexual violence.

 Blaming about sexual objectification

 South Korean mainstream feminists blaming sexual objectification.
 They argue that sexual objectification leads to sexism and sexual crimes.
 From that perspective, they actively opposed the attempt to hold the adult festival "2024 KXF The Fashion" in 2024, causing holding the adult festival to fail.

 Criticism has been raised about this.
 The main critic points are that they restrict the definition of sexual commodification or sexual objectification to an extreme interpretation; that the claim sexual commodification or sexual objectification leads to gender discrimination and sexual crimes is weakly supported and there are studies that contradict it; and that, expect for South Korea, developed countries have legalised explicit strip shows and pornography.
 Another point of criticism is that it clearly equates sexual objectification by adults with voluntary consent with a crime.
 One critic criticised South Korean mainstream feminists, saying, "The globally popular K-pop industry is a successful example of sexual commodification," and "While the sexual culture industry has its dark sides, those aspects need to be addressed.
 Treating the entire industry as a prelude to a crime is an oversimplification and a leap of imagination."
 The critic also said, "I hope we can become a country where enjoying sexual culture is respected and not stifled by extreme logic."